HF Foods Adopts Limited Duration Stockholder Rights Plan

-/EIN News/ -- LAS VEGAS, April 11, 2023 (GLOBE NEWSWIRE) -- HF Foods Group Inc. (NASDAQ: HFFG), a leading food distributor to Asian restaurants across the United States (“HF Foods” or the “Company”), today announced that the Board of Directors (the “Board”) has approved the adoption of a limited duration stockholder rights plan (the “Rights Plan”) and declared a dividend distribution of one right (“Right”) for each outstanding share of the Company’s common stock to stockholders of record as of the close of business on April 24, 2023.
+LAS VEGAS, April 11, 2023 (GLOBE NEWSWIRE) -- HF Foods Group Inc. HFFG, a leading food distributor to Asian restaurants across the United States ("HF Foods" or the "Company"), today announced that the Board of Directors (the "Board") has approved the adoption of a limited duration stockholder rights plan (the "Rights Plan") and declared a dividend distribution of one right ("Right") for each outstanding share of the Company's common stock to stockholders of record as of the close of business on April 24, 2023.

 The Board adopted the Rights Plan out of concern that parties may be engaging in undisclosed stock accumulation and group formation activities to gain control of HF Foods, depriving stockholders of both the opportunity to realize the full value of their investment in the Company and the opportunity to determine the future course of the Company.